diantonioandrea/pacs-project/include/Laplacian/README.md

 ## Introduction

-This directory contains the implementation of algebra-related components for the project.
+This directory contains the implementation of Laplacian-related components for the project.

 ## Classes and structs